holepunchto/hyperdht/README.md

   // Supports suggested-IP to avoid DNS calls: [suggested-IP@]<host>:<port>
   bootstrap: ['host:port'],
-  keyPair, // set the default key pair to use for server.listen and connect connectionKeepAlive // set a default keep-alive (in ms) on all opened sockets.
+  keyPair, // set the default key pair to use for server.listen and connect connectionKeepAlive, // set a default keep-alive (in ms) on all opened sockets.
 Defaults to 5000.
 Set false to turn off (advanced usage).
+  randomPunchInterval: 20000 // set a default time for interval between punches (in ms).
+Defaults to 20000.

 }
 ```